Kristen Anderson-Lopez: Film and television productions

 Anderson-Lopez's first collaborations with her husband involved writing several songs together for children's televisions shows, such as Wonder Pets on Nick Jr. and Bear in the Big Blue House on the Disney Channel.

 Anderson-Lopez, along with her husband Robert Lopez and Henry Jackman, wrote and produced music for the 2011 Disney film Winnie the Pooh, for which they were nominated for an Annie Award for Best Music in a Feature Production.
 She also provided the voice of Kanga in the film.

 Her work with her husband writing songs for the 2013 Disney film Frozen, including "Let It Go", won her an Academy Award for Best Original Song at the 86th Academy Awards and two Grammy Awards at the 57th Annual Grammy Awards.
 Anderson-Lopez and her husband also wrote the music for the sequel, Frozen II.

 Anderson-Lopez and Robert Lopez again collaborated in writing songs and lyrics for the 2017 Pixar film Coco, for which she won for an Annie Award for Music in a Feature Production.
 She also won an Academy Award for Best Original Song for the song "Remember Me" at the 90th Academy Awards.

 Kristen Anderson-Lopez sings Elsa’s part in “I Seek the Truth”, an outtake song of the Frozen II soundtrack, along with Patti Murin singing Anna’s part.
 Murin had originated the role of Anna in the Broadway production of Frozen.

 Anderson-Lopez and her husband wrote and produced music for the 2021 series WandaVision, set in the Marvel Cinematic Universe.
 The series features multiple title theme songs based on various classic American sitcoms, as well as the song "Agatha All Along".
 In 2024, Anderson-Lopez and her husband returned to write multiple versions of "The Ballad of the Witches’ Road" for the WandaVision spin-off Agatha All Along.

+Frozen III will have songs written by herself and Robert Lopez, and she is set to be voicing a new character.
+The third full-length instalment of the Frozen franchise is set to be released in November 2027.